Heart Attack Leads to Hope, Better Quality of Life

 Well before the weight loss, Kenda said she could see a change in her husband.
 “By Day 6, he started to become himself again,” she said.
 “He had more energy, seemed younger and had a better outlook.
 He started becoming the husband I had before.”

-Kenda has also seen big changes.
+Kenda also has seen big changes.
 Her LDL, or “bad” cholesterol, dropped by 32 points in the first six weeks she was on the program.
 “I can fit into clothes from 15 years ago.
 People tell me, ‘You look amazing!’”
 In addition to looking and feeling younger than her 46 years, she said she also has better mental clarity and no longer has that daily afternoon lull.

 Elbert also has more energy.
 “I feel amazing,” he said.
 “You give up meat, but you find substitutes for it.”
 Meat alternatives from companies like Gardein® and Morningstar®, and great vegetarian restaurants make the transition easy, he explained.
 “When you know you’re doing it for your health, there’s an extra incentive.
 It’s worth it.”